Qatar says no final decision made on gifting Trump a jet to use as Air Force One

 The gift was expected to be announced when Trump visits Qatar, according to ABC's report, as part of a trip that also includes stops in Saudi Arabia and the United Arab Emirates, the first extended foreign travel of his second term.

-But hours after the news, Ali Al-Ansari, Qatar’s media attaché, in a statement said, "Reports that a jet is being gifted by Qatar to the United States government during the upcoming visit of President Trump are inaccurate."
+But hours after the news, Ali Al-Ansari, Qatar’s media attaché, said in a statement, "Reports that a jet is being gifted by Qatar to the United States government during the upcoming visit of President Trump are inaccurate."

 “The possible transfer of an aircraft for temporary use as Air Force One is currently under consideration between Qatar’s Ministry of Defense and the US Department of Defense,” the statement said.
 “But the matter remains under review by the respective legal departments, and no decision has been made.”